kseistrup/kbmsgr/README.md

 ## Caveat

-The is *alpha* quality software, use at your own peril.
+This is *alpha* quality software, use at your own peril.

 :smile: